-Your interior decor is ultimately what defines your style and helps you to express your personality through a completely unique medium.
-Whether you’re moving into a new house or have decided that it’s time to get a makeover done, it’s important that you know what your options are before making any decisions.
+Your interior decor is ultimately what defines your style.
+It helps you to express your personality through a completely unique medium.
+Whether you move into a new home or plan a makeover, always understand your options before deciding.
 If you’re after an approach that is timeless and will always be a trend, then the smartest way to go would be to take on a classic style.
-There’s something about classic furniture that gives an unmistakable air of elegance, and this is why we’re going to give you better insight into the different styles that you can pick from as you design your home.
+There’s something about classic furniture that gives an unmistakable air of elegance.
+This is why we’re going to give you better insight into the different styles that you can pick from as you design your home.

 Regency

-This classic furniture came to be during the Regency period, and this all started in 1795 in the United Kingdom.
+This classic furniture came to be during the Regency period.
+This all started in 1795 in the United Kingdom.
 The reason why Regency furniture is so timeless is that it specifically aimed to marry the ancient style of furniture with a touch of modern.
-Influences from the Egyptian, Greek, and Roman culture is evidently seen in this furniture.
-When it comes to details such as the handles of cupboards and drawers, you’ll find that only bronze or brass are used.
-Another thing that makes Regency furniture stand out is the shapes of the chair legs- they are either crossed in an X-shape or concave.
+Influences from Egyptian, Greek, and Roman culture clearly shape this furniture.
+Cupboard and drawer handles use only bronze or brass.
+Regency furniture also stands out with unique chair legs.
+They often form an X-shape or curve inward.

-Another outstanding feature that is bound to really add a touch of elegance to your home is that Regency furniture is always embellished with designs of lion or female masks.
-The wood used is always dark, so you can expect to get either mahogany, zebrawood, or rosewood when picking this style of furniture.
+Another standout feature adds real elegance to your home.
+Regency furniture often shows lion or female mask designs.
+The wood always appears in dark tones.
+You usually choose mahogany, zebrawood, or rosewood for this style.
+The wood used is always dark.
+You can expect to get either mahogany, zebrawood, or rosewood when picking this style of furniture.

 Traditional

 The traditional style of furniture focuses on English, as well as French styles of classical furniture.
-You should generally go online or check out antique shops to really get a proper idea of what this furniture looks like and how it could suit your setup.
-The options found at homesdirect365.co.uk/french-furniture-c487 display plenty of different furniture made in this particular style.
+You should generally go online or check out antique shops to really get a proper idea of what this furniture looks like.
+Consider how it could suit your setup.
+The options to display plenty of different furniture made in this particular style.
 The colors are usually muted and well-balanced, and the wood is always rich in color.
-Plenty of button tufting can be found on traditional style furniture and there is a lot of attention to detail in the trim and decoration.
+Plenty of button tufting can be found on traditional style furniture.
+There is a lot of attention to detail in the trim and decoration.

 Queen Anne

-This style of furniture was developing during and after the reign of Queen Anne, and it’s outstanding features mainly were that they were designed in the classical style, but on a smaller and more delicate scale.
+This style of furniture was developing during and after the reign of Queen Anne.
+Its outstanding features mainly include a classical design style, but on a smaller and more delicate scale.
 Another feature that makes the Queen Anne style of furniture stand out is that the bottom of all the legs falls flat, almost looking like paws.
 There are always a lot of curved lines used here, especially in the legs and the backrests.
-Usually, the ornament used with Queen Anne furniture is a shell or a crest shaped item, and you’ll find that this style of classical furniture is more up your ally if you’re more into simplicity.
+Usually, the ornament used with Queen Anne furniture is a shell or a crest shaped item.
+You’ll find that this style of classical furniture is more up your ally if you’re more into simplicity.
 Sometimes, there are no ornaments at all, which isn’t that common with the majority of classical pieces.

 Georgian

-Georgian furniture is actually divided into 3 categories and it spanned over a long period of time, from 1714 all the way up to 1820.
+Georgian furniture is actually divided into 3 categories.
+It spanned over a long period of time, from 1714 all the way up to 1820.
 There is the Early George style, the Chippendale, and the Classic George.
 The Georgian style also leans more towards a smaller and more delicate style of classical furniture.
-It is predominantly made from mahogany and the carvings are simple and not overbearing.
-The lines are very clean, and the pieces can be bulky at times, especially if you’re looking for dressers and cupboards.
+It is predominantly made from mahogany.
+The carvings are simple and not overbearing.
+The lines are very clean, and the pieces can be bulky at times.
+This is especially true if you’re looking for dressers and cupboards.
 You’ll always find subtle and elegant hints of gold in all Georgian furniture.

 Now that you have a better understanding of the different styles available when it comes to classic furniture, you’ll be able to shop around with much more confidence.
-These details are important to know because you’ll be able to place your furniture correctly and not have any style clash with another.
-Make sure that you check for the subtle details mentioned so that no one tricks you, and always check closely at these pieces to ensure that the wood is not damaged.
-The best thing about classical furniture is that it can never go out of style, and it effortlessly adds such a high air of elegance to any room that you place it in.
+These details are important to know because you’ll be able to place your furniture correctly.
+No style will clash with another.
+Make sure that you check for the subtle details mentioned so that no one tricks you.
+Always check closely at these pieces to ensure that the wood is not damaged.
+The best thing about classical furniture is that it can never go out of style.
+It effortlessly adds such a high air of elegance to any room that you place it in.
 Make sure that you take good care of this furniture and cover it when you’re traveling to avoid any damage from taking place.

 Discover Top 10 Interior Design Trends